benmvp/slides/2020/reactsummit/typescript.md

 - Hello there!
 - First off, Happy 5th Anniversary to React Summit!
-- Amd welcome to "TypeScript + React = ❤️"
+- And welcome to "TypeScript + React = ❤️"
   * Kinda wish I had used 🔥 instead
   * Because that's how awesome I think the partnership is
-- I'm wanna spend our time showing TS features
+- I wanna spend our time showing TS features
   * That can prevent bugs in our React apps
 - So I'm assuming that you have developed in React before
   * But you know little to no TypeScript